The most common mistake in direct sales recruiting isn't poor technique. It isn't lack of product knowledge. It isn't even fear of rejection.

 Step 4: Let Them Come to You

-When you've built genuine relationships, shared value, and told your story authentically, something interesting happens: people start asking you about your business.
+When you've built genuine relationships and told your story authentically, something interesting happens: people start asking you about your business.

 Step 5: Qualify, Don't Convince